 14 | Kravice Falls

-Stretching over 100m, the cascading Kravice Falls are one of the largest waterfalls in Bosnia.
+Stretching over 100m, the cascading Kravice Falls are one of the largest waterfalls in Bosnia and Herzegovina.
 The beautiful waterfalls have a natural pool at the base and are a popular swimming spot and an excellent day trip just 40km from Mostar.

 15 | Radimlja Necropolis